 How do I test if the issue is hardware or software?

 Test with a different keyboard hardware and on another device hardware.
 If the issue persists across devices, it’s more likely a VPN or software setting.
 If it’s device-specific, focus on drivers and hardware.
-Dedicated ip addresses what they are and why expressvpn doesnt offer them and what to do instead
+J edgar review rotten tomatoes watch securely with a VPN: best VPNs for streaming privacy and security in 2026

 Do I need to uninstall and reinstall the VPN app?